bdougall/W207_movies/README.md

 ## Overview <a name="overview"></a>
 In our project, we seek to evaluate the hit rate of two common recommender models, a content-based recommender model and a collaborative filtering recommender model, and determine the extent to which we can improve recommendation diversity without impacting hit rate performance.

-## Presentation of Findings
+## Presentation of Findings <a name="presentation"></a>
-To see a high level overview of our findings from this project, please go to the [google slides presentation](https://docs.google.com/presentation/d/1wnjcNVmgHpEsXDjuEb8vYlUkA6FpskAOi-otwyW32k8/edit?usp=sharing).
+To see a high level overview of our findings from this project, please go to the [Google Slides Presentation](https://docs.google.com/presentation/d/1wnjcNVmgHpEsXDjuEb8vYlUkA6FpskAOi-otwyW32k8/edit?usp=sharing).

 ## EDA Notebooks <a name="eda"></a>
 1. `movies_eda.ipynb`